w3f/polkadot-spec/docs/sect-block-production.md

 ###### Definition -def-num- Equivocation {#defn-producer-equivocation}
 :::definition

 A block producer **equivocates** if they produce more than one block at the same slot.
-The proof of equivocation are the given distinct headers that were signed by the validator and which include the slot number.
+The proof of equivocation is the given distinct headers that were signed by the validator and which include the slot number.

 The Polkadot Host must detect equivocations committed by other validators and submit those to the Runtime as described in [Section -sec-num-ref-](chap-runtime-api#sect-babeapi_submit_report_equivocation_unsigned_extrinsic).